xinnnan/movieCommunityFinder/README.md

 # movieCommunityFinder
-A webpage to help individuals find places on reddit about the movies they are interested in OMDB + Reddit Possible Project Titles:
+Movie Community Finder
-- Movie Community Finder
+A webpage to help individuals find places on reddit about the movies they are interested in.

 ## Project Description: